 Once the alias file for use with one set of ports has been saved, another can be created using an alternative set of ports, assigning matching names for the audio signal to those used in the first alias file.
 It will often be convenient also to organise the output ports into suitably named Output Alias files.

 Alias groups

 The display order is alphabetical so to ensure related are adjacent in source lists, ALIAS GROUPS can be created.
-These can be thought of as performing a function similar to input sets and within the group, the term SET is again used.
+These can be thought of as performing

 FIGURE 1 - INPUT ALIAS FILE EDITING